sk408/spectrogram/README.md

 - `labels` (boolean): enables y-axis labels.
 - `ticks` (number): how many y labels to show.
 - `color` (boolean): turns on color mode (grayscale by default).
-- `oscillator` (boolean): enables an oscillator overlay component.
-When you click anywhere in the spectrogram, a sine wave plays corresponding to the frequency you click on.

 # Using the Polymer component